-The purpose of the British Columbia Patient Safety & Quality Council is to provide advice and make recommendations to the Minister of Health Services on matters related to patient safety and quality of care in all health care sectors, and to bring health system stakeholders together in a collaborative partnership to promote and inform a provincially coordinated, innovative, and patient-centred approach to patient safety and quality improvement in British Columbia.
+The British Columbia Patient Safety & Quality Council builds a foundation of quality, provides advice and makes recommendations to the Minister of Health on matters related to patient safety and quality of care in all health care sectors.
+The Council brings health system stakeholders together in partnership to promote and inform provincially coordinated, innovative, and patient- and family-centred approaches to patient safety and quality in British Columbia.

-Within the context of the strategic goals of the health system for British Columbia, the Council will:
+Within the context of the strategic priorities of the health system for British Columbia, the Council will:

-- Support health authorities and other service delivery partners in their continuing efforts to improve quality; and,
+- Support health authorities and other health sector stakeholders in their continuing efforts to improve quality;

-- Improve health system transparency and accountability to patients and the public for the safety and quality of care provided in British Columbia.
+- Improve health system transparency and accountability to patients and the public for the safety and quality of care provided in British Columbia; and

 Key Roles & Responsibilities

 The Council will work to meet the above noted objectives through activities in the following areas:

 - Provide advice and make recommendations to the Minister of Health with respect to transformational change to facilitate improvements in the quality of care, including issues which may periodically be referred to the Council by the Minister, health authorities or other health organizations;

 - Lead and coordinate the development and implementation of provincial safety and quality initiatives, guidelines, protocols and practice changes known to improve health outcomes for patients and clients served by all health care sectors;